 - Choose Settings > Explore Layers.

 - Choose Tools > IntelliCAD Explorer.

-- On the Tools toolbar, click the IntelliCAD Explorer tool (3).
+- On the Tools toolbar, click the IntelliCAD Explorer tool ().

+- On the Settings toolbar, click the Explore Layers tool ().

 - Type explayers and then press Enter.

 - A Select Layers to display the Layers settings. - B Lists named layers in the current drawing.
 A check mark indicates the current layer. - C Displays the color assigned to each layer. - D Displays the linetype assigned to each layer. - E Indicates the visibility status of each layer. - F Indicates the locked or unlocked status of each layer. - G Indicates the frozen or thawed status of each layer for all viewports.